microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         * Choose single tenant as a supported account type to keep things simple.
         * Click Register

-    * Configure the newly created registered app as a Service Principal
+    * Configure the new AAD app as a Cobalt admin service-principal/service-endpoint
-        * From the app's service blade, select the Certificates & Secrets tab
+        * From the App registrations service blade, select the Certificates & Secrets tab
         * Click [+New client secret] from within Client secrets menu then enter a description (ex. rbac)
             ![image](https://user-images.githubusercontent.com/10041279/63461963-69d35a80-c41f-11e9-8d4a-c72235177fb3.png)
         * Click Add
-            > NOTE: Take note of the generated client secret (only displayed once) and Application (client) ID.
+            > NOTE: Take note of the generated client secret (only displayed once).
 This will be used for your Azure Devops Service Connection in step 3.
             > Important: Secrets that lead with special characters may cause errors. (ex.!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~)
-        * From the app's service blade, select Overview.
+        * From the App registrations service blade, select Overview.
+            > NOTE: Take note of the Application (client) ID.
+This will also be used for your Azure Devops Service Connection in step 3.

     * Grant newly created Service Principal a Contributor role to your preferred enterprise subscription
         * Filter for subscriptions and navigate to the subscriptions list